 Hard to Fit Contacts at Epic Vision Eye Centers

 For many individuals, enjoying optimal eyesight is as simple as popping in a pair of "over the counter" soft contact lenses.
 For others, however, the solution isn't quite as simple.
 Certain eye conditions, corrective prescriptions, and other complicating factors can render regular contacts uncomfortable or ineffective.
-If you've had no luck with ordinary lenses, maybe it's time you tried some extraordinary lenses -- namely, the hard to fit contacts we offer here at Epic Vision Eye Center in Smithville, MO.
+If you've had no luck with ordinary lenses, maybe it's time you tried some extraordinary lenses -- namely, the hard to fit contacts we offer here at Epic Vision Eye Center.

 When Ordinary Contact Lenses Won't Do